ioc-interop/interface/README.md

     - Notes:

         - **Provision includes a wide range of activity.** The implementation can set, unset, replace, modify, etc. the instances, definitions, and aliases in the `$services`.

 ### _IocDefinition_

-[_IocDefinition_][] affords building a service, including both instantiation and extended post-instantiation logic.
+[_IocDefinition_][] affords building a service instance, including both instantiation logic and extended post-instantiation logic.

 #### _IocDefinition_ Methods